Exploring Training and Inference Scaling Laws in Generative Retrieval: Inference Scaling Laws

 \section{Inference Scaling Laws}

-In the previous sections, we demonstrated the existence of scaling laws in generative retrieval concerning model size and data size, highlighting how larger models and richer data yield stronger performance.
-These findings align with trends observed in LLMs, further validating the synergy between generative retrieval and LLMs.

-Recent studies have also revealed another dimension of scaling: the scaling of computational investment during inference~\cite{wu2024inferencescalinglawsempirical}.
-Specifically, increasing inference computing, such as scaling the number of decoding tokens, has been shown to yield substantial performance gains.
-This trend suggests that inference scaling may be a critical factor in optimizing LLM-based systems, complementing improvements from larger models and data.
+In the previous sections, we demonstrated the existence of training scaling laws in generative retrieval concerning model size and data size.
+Beyond training, recent studies have also revealed another dimension of scaling: the scaling of computational investment during inference~\cite{wu2024inferencescalinglawsempirical}.
+Specifically, increasing inference computing, such as scaling the number of decoding tokens, yielded substantial performance gains.
+This raises the question of whether similar benefits extend to generative retrieval.

-In generative retrieval, inference scaling is particularly promising because the identifiers used for retrieval are generated dynamically at this stage.
-Generative retrieval inherently involves generating query-specific identifiers to score and rank documents.
-The quality and diversity of generated identifiers are directly influenced by the inference process, including parameters such as beam size, which controls the breadth of the search during generation.
-Larger beam sizes allow for the exploration of a broader search space, potentially improving retrieval performance, but they also increase inference latency, creating a trade-off between quality and efficiency.
+Inference scaling is particularly promising in generative retrieval because the identifiers used for retrieval are generated dynamically at this stage.
+The generation process, controlled by parameters such as beam size, directly affects the quality and diversity of identifiers, and hence retrieval performance.
+Motivated by these observations, we investigate whether inference scaling laws observed in LLMs also hold in generative retrieval, and how factors like beam size and compute budget impact its effectiveness.

-Motivated by this, we investigate whether the inference scaling laws observed in LLMs extend to generative retrieval.
-Given that generative retrieval shares a strong alignment with the LLMs, we wonder whether similar scaling behaviors will hold for generative retrieval inference.